Ypertex/blog/content/articles/better-decision-making/index.md

 ---

 Most days start with a series of decisions: What clothes do I wear today?
 What do I eat for breakfast?
-We take these decisions quasi on autopilot, and don't spend too much energy on them.
-That's because we have a lot experience making such mundane decisions---and they have only a very limited effect on our lives.
+We make these decisions quasi on autopilot and don't spend too much energy on them.
+That's because we have a lot of experience making such mundane decisions—and they have only a very limited effect on our lives.

 Then, there are decisions with extremely deep and long-lasting impact.
 What profession do I choose?
 Who do I marry?
 Some of us make such choices only once in our lifetime.
 We invest quite a lot of resources to scout and prepare: We do internships; we date.
 So, we try to gain some approximated experience to take high-quality decisions.

-Between the mundane and the few-in-a-lifetime choices, we regularly face situations where we have **limited time, knowledge, and resources** to take decisions: Who do I hire?
+Between the mundane and the few-in-a-lifetime choices, we regularly face situations where we have **limited time, knowledge, and resources** to make decisions: Who do I hire?
 How do we close our budget gap?
 How do we prioritize projects?

 What's interesting: We acknowledge the importance of these regularly occurring decisions (hence we take the limited time available) but in most cases **the decision process is unique to the situation**.
 Decision criteria seem to be different every time we hire someone, try to close a budget gap, or prioritize projects.

-In other words: **These "in the middle" type of decisions cost more effort than necessary---or yield a lower quality than possible.**
+In other words: **These "in the middle" types of decisions cost more effort than necessary—or yield a lower quality than possible.**

 {{<figure src="e8a9eb00-083b-4fa5-b794-dbf8a365352f" transformation="full">}}Everyday decisions (like choice of clothing or breakfast) as well as life-impacting decisions (like marriage or career) seem to have a better correlation between investment, impact, and quality than regular, yet extraordinary choices (like setting project priorities).{{</figure>}}